aayush1036/demographic-analysis/README.md

 c4) This plot depicts the percentage of internet users in a country against the birth rate in that particular country with the size of the dots set to 3 and the dots corresponding to a particular country are colored according to the region of the world the particular country belongs to.
 The transparency of the dots is set to 0.6 where 0 corresponds to completely transparent and 1 corresponds to completely opaque and the title of “Birth Rate v/s Internet Users” is given to the plot via the main attribute.

-### The datasets used in this project are specified in the csv files
+### The datasets used in this project are specified in the csv files and the descrription of this analysis is added in the pdf file